Open-Research-Program/.github/profile/README.md

 Like open-source software development, where a community of volunteers who believe in the good of the software contribute their precious time to building upon it,  we can see a world where a similar model is built for open science development.
 We can see a world where students on the east coast work with faculty in Germany to interrogate a research question, data process and analyze data in digestible batches with other students in other parts of the world, all in the comfort of their homes.

+🌈 Contribution guidelines - how can you get involved?
+Start by Create asking any and all questions into one of the discussion boards!
+All questions are welcomed and serve a great step toward your first contribution.

 <!--

 **Here are some ideas to get you started:**

 🙋‍♀️ A short introduction - what is your organization all about?
-🌈 Contribution guidelines - how can the community get involved?
 👩‍💻 Useful resources - where can the community find your docs?
 Is there anything else the community should know?
 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)